 But even so, it wasn’t long before his money vanished (we were both still learning the art of financially sustainable travel) and we became reliant on whatever money we could make (in addition to my own income and savings, which were plusher).

 This created stress – between us and within ourselves – that adversely affected our travels, and ultimately, our relationship.
 (See also: My Sordid Attempts at Love on the Road)

-Despite my financial planning background, we had trouble predicting what our new lifestyle would cost, and thus how much money we needed.
-(Remember, back in 2006, long-term/lifestyle travel wasn’t as popular, so there weren’t many resources out there to help us figure things like the cost of living out).
+We didn’t know how to travel long term.
+Despite my financial planning background, we had trouble predicting what our new lifestyle would cost, and thus how to create a travel budget.
+(Remember, back in 2006, long-term/lifestyle travel wasn’t as popular, so there weren’t many resources out there like travel calculators to help us figure things like the cost of living out).